CHILDREN’S AID FOUNDATION OF CANADA YOUTH WORKS PROGRAM

 When youth “age out” of the child welfare system, it can be a stressful and disorienting time.
 They lose access to all supports, including a social worker and other resources.
 Children’s Aid Foundation of Canada is committed to helping to ensure that youth transitioning from child welfare across Canada into an independent life have improved access to post-secondary education and to setting them on the course for finding and maintaining meaningful employment.
-In partnership with five child- and youth-serving partners, we are implementing the Youthworks program in Richmond, British Columbia; Calgary, Alberta; Brandon, Manitoba; Toronto, Ontario; and Fredericton, New Brunswick.
+In partnership with six child- and youth-serving partners, we are implementing the Youth Works program in Richmond, British Columbia; Calgary, Alberta; Brandon, Manitoba; Toronto, Ontario; Ottawa, Ontario; and Fredericton, New Brunswick.

 - Employability Skills: Employment counselors will work with youth participants to prepare them for their employment path (preparing resumes, completing job applications, etc.)

 - Internships and Job Placements: Youth who are job-ready will receive support with job searching and be referred to employers for meaningful work experience

 - Employment Training Supports: Youth who need credentials or training for entry-level jobs such as first aid and CPR, food handler’s certification, or a driver’s license to accept a job will be supported in accessing them

 - Employability Skills – We will work with you individually or in groups to improve your employment-readiness skills, and can help you access career development and networking opportunities